Dennis Hedging Services

 Contact Dennis's Department of Public Works for Hedge Trimming Debris & Brush Disposal

 Proper disposal of hedge trimmings and brush in Dennis is essential for environmental compliance and community cleanliness.
-The Town provides seasonal yard waste collection, typically from April-November, requiring residents to bundle branches in 4-foot lengths and keep bundles under 50 pounds.
-Only biodegradable paper bags or loose piles are accepted—no plastic bags—in accordance with Massachusetts Department of Environmental Protection guidelines.
-For large hedge renovation projects, the Transfer Station accepts bulk yard waste, but a resident permit or sticker is required, and fees may apply.
+The town offers seasonal yard waste collection, typically from April-November, requiring residents to bundle materials in 4-foot lengths and keep bundles under 50 pounds.
+Only biodegradable paper bags or loose piles are accepted—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+For larger hedge renovation projects, the Transfer Station accepts bulk organic debris, but resident permits or stickers may be required, and fees may apply.
 Always separate organic hedge clippings from inorganic debris such as wire or plastic.
 Never place trimmings in streets, gutters, or storm drains, as this violates MS4 stormwater regulations.
-For more information, contact:
+For up-to-date schedules and disposal rules, contact:

 Dennis Department of Public Works